tarang1998/docker-k8s/README.md

             - Key Observations

-                - The EKS cluster is able to handle medium load quite efficiently with the current configuration without any failed request.
+                - The EKS cluster is able to handle heavy load efficiently with the current configuration without any failed request.
                 - The frontend service pods scale up to the max limit : 5 , to ensure the average pod cpu utilization is at 50m
                 - The error rate is at 0%
-                - The Throughput is 1408.7 request/second
+                - The Throughput is 3698.4 request/second
-                - The average response time is 35 ms.
+                - The average response time is 64 ms.
-                - The request latency varies from 14 ms - 764 ms
-                - 90% of the request received response within 44 ms, 95% within 48 ms, 99% within 71 ms
+                - 90% of the request received response within 78 ms, 95% within 112 ms, 99% within 388 ms